fajardogomez/USFDissertationTemplate/README.md

 5. Use `\Cref` or `\cref` consistently: one will print "Theorem 1.23" while other will print "theorem 1.23").

 ### Bibliography
 The file `biblio.bib` is included in the template.
 You can type in (or copy and paste) BibTeX entries there.
 Just make sure to skim through any you don't manually type in to make sure they have all the information correct.
-Type out author names in full (often Google Scholar results only show the first initial), separate the given and family name with commas (`Family Name, Given`) if you're worried they will print incorrectly (i.e. "Given F. Name" for the example given).
+Type out author names in full (often Google Scholar results only show the first initial).
+Separate the given and family name with commas (`Family Name, Given`) if you're worried they will print incorrectly (i.e. "Given F. Name" for the example given).

 ## Some Style Tips
 1. Add punctuation at the end of equations if they are used as part of a sentence.
-2. Don't start sentences with references or notation (e.g. "The set of real numbers is denoted by $\mathbb{R}$" instead of "$\mathbb{R} denotes the set of real numbers.")
+2. Don't start sentences with references or notation (e.g. "The set of real numbers is denoted by $\mathbb{R}$" instead of "$\mathbb{R}$ denotes the set of real numbers.")
 3. Use `\begin{sloppypar}` and `\end{sloppypar}` to enclose paragraphs with in-line math that runs off the margins.
 For more, read the first chapter of [A Primer of Mathematical Writing](https://arxiv.org/pdf/1612.04888.pdf).